arangodb/docs-hugo/site/content/3.13/data-science/graph-analytics.md

 via __Request help__ in the ArangoGraph dashboard for a deployment.

 The deployment needs to use **AWS** as the cloud provider.

+Single server deployments using ArangoDB version 3.11 are not supported.
 {{< /info >}}

 1. Determine the approximate size of the data that you will load into the GAE